janet-skell/janet-skell/README.md

 - teaching and pedagogy

 # current projects
-- community program evaluation, using qual and quant data to examine efficacy of delivering trans inclusive care
+- community program evaluation, using qual and quant data to examine efficacy of trans inclusive care education workshops with service providers
 - writing a undergraduate focused statistics textbook
 - learning python/numpy/pandas and generalizing r knowledge to other approaches